Protects Skin from Harmful UV Rays

 Ultraviolet or UV rays are damaging to your complexion.
 In addition to leading to skin cancer, exposure to UV rays can cause discoloration, wrinkles, and a change in skin texture (1).
 If you’ve ever spent an extensive amount of time in the sun, you’ll notice how dry and leathery your exposed skin begins to feel.
 Applying a sunscreen helps to minimize excessive UV radiation penetration as you enjoy time spent outdoors.

-The Clean Screen Mineral SPF 30 provides sun protection by creating a barrier against harmful UV rays with a formula that contains 22 percent zinc oxide.
+Included in our skincare for sensitive skin collection, the Clean Screen Mineral SPF 30 provides sun protection by creating a barrier against harmful UV rays with a formula that contains 22 percent zinc oxide.
 Other sunscreen ingredients, including yellow passionfruit seed extract, shield the skin from environmental pollution that’s often responsible for clogging pores.
 Plus, rice extracts result in a matte finish so there’s no greasiness left behind.

 What you put on your face to protect it from the sun is as important as using sunscreen to begin with.
 By using a physical formula as your skin’s defense, it’ll give you coverage without adding silicone or oxybenzone.